Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

 I still experienced all of those symptoms this time as well, but the difference was that I knew with certainty I was finished.

 “So, what was your Aha moment then?”
 Kathy eagerly asked.

-I wracked my brain trying to find an Aha moment to share, but I couldn’t.
-I wasn’t sure why I was able to quit without looking back.
+I wracked my brain trying to find an Aha moment to share.
+I couldn’t.

 Upon reflection, I realized there had been many moments of insight which had gotten me to that point.